 The Honors Program provides an academic and social climate in which students of high academic potential can find a community of classmates with similar scholarly goals and professors to support and encourage them in pursuit of those goals.
 The students are brought together in special, limited enrollment seminars which provide a supportive environment for, often interdisciplinary, intellectual inquiry.
 The Program culminates in independent scholarly research which produces a senior thesis project within the student's major area of study.

 Incoming freshman may be invited into the University Honors Program based on consideration of high school grade point average (GPA), class rank, curriculum, and standardized test scores.
-They will be notified of their conditional admission to the University Honors Program following their admission to Wittenberg, usually by early summer.
+They will be notified of their conditional admission to the University Honors Program shortly after their admission to Wittenberg.

-Conditional members achieving a cumulative GPA of at least 3.5 after their first or second semester will be invited to continue in the Honors Program.
+Conditional members achieving a cumulative GPA of at least 3.5 after their first semester will be invited to continue in the Honors Program.
 Students will be contacted by the Director of University Honors, provided with information about requirements for University Honors, and asked to respond that they understand the requirements and commit to the Honors Program.
-Conditional members that do not achieve a cumulative GPA of 3.5 or above will not be invited to continue in the Honors Program.
+Conditional members who do not achieve a cumulative GPA of 3.5 or above will not be invited to continue in the Honors Program.
 Upon achievement of a 3.5 cumulative GPA in a subsequent semester, students may reapply to the Honors Program in the annual Spring semester Honors admissions process.